Toruse/toruse.github.io/source/_enportfolio/4/otchebuchka.md

     height: 345
 ---

-**Otchebuchka** - литературный интернет портал для начинающих и профессиональных писателей.
+**Otchebuchka** - literary Internet portal for beginners and professional writers.

 ---

-Реализованный функционал
+Implemented

-* Создан блок меню
+* Menu block created
-* Блок новостей
+* News block
-* Блок &laquo;Случайный стих&raquo;
+* Block “Random verse”
-* Присутствует подсчёт количества посетителей зашедших на страницу
+* There is a count of the number of visitors who visited the page
-* Добавлена возможность поделиться ссылкой в социальных сетях
+* Added the ability to share a link on social networks
-* Реализован фотоальбом
+* Implemented a photo album
-* Реализован вывод материалов
+* Implemented output of materials
-* Есть возможность оставить отзыв о портале
+* It is possible to leave a review about the portal
-* Подключена административная часть сайта для управления порталом
+* The administrative part of the site is connected to manage the portal

-Проделанная работа
+Work done

-* Выполнена верстка
+* Layout done
-* Создана анимация визуальных эффектов
+* Created visual effects animation
-* Разработана архитектура веб-приложения
+* Web application architecture developed
-* Разработана структура БД, SQL-запросов, оптимизация производительности
+* Developed database structure, SQL queries, performance optimization
-* Тестирование функциональности
+* Functionality testing

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, CSS, JavaScript, jQuery, Flash, MySQL, AJAX, Apache